gw-ospo/curioss-patterns/supporting-grant-proposals-with-an-open-source-component.md

 Include the OSPO in the development of grant proposals to improve their prospects for success.

-The solution below outlines basic core activities to consider:
+The solution below outlines basic core activities to consider.

 ## Raising awareness with key stakeholders

 Develop approaches for marketing OSPO support in this area with relevant faculty, researchers and senior leadership.

 Ideally, awareness raising activities should be conducted well in advance of any funding application deadlines.
 OSPO support for grant proposals can be communicated in: